zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

    ```bash
    sudo systemctl restart nms
    ```
-5. Log on and verify that the license isn't applied.
+5. Log back in and verify that the license isn't applied.

 ### Persist To Volume